Skip to content

 Innovations in Minimalist Art: Predicting the Next Big Thing

-1. Tech integration: Artists are adding light-reactive elements to SG001.
+1. Tech integration: Artists are adding light-reactive elements to SG001 works.

 2. Eco-friendly materials: There's a move towards sustainable plasters and colors.